theheavygluon/QuantumComputingPrereqs/README.md

 - QPy (an in-house numerical quantum mechanics solver).
 It comes with the repository
 - Qiskit (a multi-purpose quantum computing framework that will be used for all QC stuff)
 - QSim (a basic quantum simulator that we're going to build in the later chapters)

+# State of the Project

+This project is not my main priority at the moment and will be worked on only when I am free.
+For this reason, it would be reasonable to expect a 1-2 month timeframe for completion